weareplanet/commercetools-planet-integration/README.md

 #### Environment-agnostic handlers

-`app/domain/environment-agnostic-handlers` subfolder provides functions, every of which is implemented in the environment-agnostic manner - it takes `AbstractRequest` and returns `AbstractResponse` (see `app/interfaces`).
+`app/domain/environment-agnostic-handlers` subfolder provides functions, every of which is implemented in the environment-independent manner - it takes `IAbstractRequest` and returns `AbstractResponse` (see `app/interfaces`).

-Every such function is **aware of the expected request body structure** (specific for its use case), but is not adapted to any execution environment (particularly, is not aware of where exactly the body of `AbstractRequest` is taken from - it should be done somewhere outside).
+Every such function is **aware of the expected request body structure** (specific for its use case), but is not aware of any execution environment (AWS, GCP etc.) specificity.

 #### Environment-specific adapters

+To allow environment-agnostic handlers (described above) to work in the same manner regardless to which environment it's deployed to, every such handler should be used via an environment-specific adapter.

-For a few most popular execution environments (AWS Lambda, GCP function etc.) environment-specific adapters are implemented (see `app/environment-specific-handlers`).
+This repository provides adapters for a few most popular execution environments (see `app/environment-specific-handlers`).

-Every such adapter is, vise versa, **aware of the environment-specific request/response format** (for example, the adapter implemented in `app/environment-specific-handlers/aws-http` is aware of the shape of AWS API Gateway event for AWS Lambda and the shape of the expected response for AWS API Gateway), but is not aware of the request body structure specific for every use case.
+Every such adapter is **aware of the environment-specific request/response format** (for example, the adapter implemented in `app/environment-specific-handlers/aws-http` is aware of the shape of AWS API Gateway event for AWS Lambda function and the shape of the expected response from the AWS Lambda function to AWS API Gateway), but is not aware of the request body structure specific for every use case.

+An adapter does not implement any business logic.

+#### Design principles of environment-agnostic handlers

-##### More details
+##### Per-operation handlers

 Every subfolder of `app/domain/environment-agnostic-handlers/per-operation-handlers` implements a handler for **one specific business operation** (one use case of the Connector).

+##### All-operations handler

-`app/domain/environment-agnostic-handlers/all-operations-handler` provides a higher-level handler for all possible cases - **it combines all lower-level handlers into a single function** which knows criteria when to use which of them for every real request processing.
+`app/domain/environment-agnostic-handlers/all-operations-handler` provides **a higher-level handler for all possible cases - it combines all lower-level handlers into a single function** which knows criteria when to use which of them for the request processing.

+This handler does not implement any business logicm it only orchestrates per-operation handlers.

-In the initial design (at least for MVP) this single `all-operations-handler` function is considered enough and reasonable (taking into account the mupti-environment deploy target) for the outer consumption - and thus it is the only function exported from `app/domain/environment-agnostic-handlers/index.ts` (the standart Nodejs directory root).
+In the initial design (at least for MVP) this single `all-operations-handler` function is considered enough and reasonable for the outer consumption - and thus it is the only function exported from `app/domain/environment-agnostic-handlers/index.ts` (the standart Nodejs directory root).

-> This approach allows to drastically simplify the deployment (only one function should be deployed for everything).
+> This "single all-operation function" approach allows to drastically simplify the deployment (only one function should be deployed for everything).
-Pay attention - if you need a separate scaling for different use cases - you can just deploy the same function into different AWS Lambdas etc. (with some codebase overhead, but still with a simplified deployment scenario).
+Pay attention - if you need a separate scaling for different use cases - you can just deploy the same function into a few separate AWS Lambda functions etc. (yes, you will have some overhead on the deploy package size, but you will always use the same deploy package and thus - simplified deployment scenarios).

-In case of necessity, any operation-specific handler from `app/domain/environment-agnostic-handlers` can be used for an individual deploy.
-At the moment of the initial design it was considered redundant.
+> If the "single all-operation function" approach described above is not acceptable for you, any operation-specific handler (from `app/domain/environment-agnostic-handlers/per-operation-handlers`) can be deployed individually.
+In order to keep this ability every such handler, by its design, must be self-sufficient (able to completely process an `IAbstractRequest` obtained from an anvironment-specific adapter).
+It means that, particularly, all necessary input validation and error handling must be implemented within a function exported from any subfolder of `app/domain/environment-agnostic-handlers/per-operation-handlers` rather than in `app/domain/environment-agnostic-handlers/all-operations-handler` (the latter must be just an orchestrator).

 ## Programming language

-The application is implemented on [Typescript](https://www.typescriptlang.org/) in order to increzase the reliability.
+The application is implemented on [Typescript](https://www.typescriptlang.org/) in order to increase the reliability.

 It means that, at least for production environment, the program must be compiled into Javascript (see "Deployment" section).